burzum/cakephp-payments-plugin/readme.md

 The idea is to wrap every payment processor into the same interface so that it becomes immediately usable by every developer who is familiar with this API, removing the need to learn all the different payment providers and their specific APIs.

-It might become possible that there will be an independent non CakePHP version too in the future.
+It might become possible that there will be an independent non CakePHP version in the future.
+It is already built with a less as possible CakePHP dependencies to make this possible without a lot work.

 Contributions are welcome!